Sara Berkai

 First Venture

 In 2020, Berkai ran a series of social impact workshops across London state schools, called Nobody Gets Fired for Building a Well, based on Clayton Christensen's work.
-This experience led to the founding of First Venture in 2026, an annual prize supporting students in London state schools to explore social entrepreneurship.
+This experience led to the founding of First Venture in 2026, an annual prize encouraging students in London state schools to explore social entrepreneurship.